Annual report 1998-1999 chapter 2 the work of the court

 The argument that the problem resolution procedures in the agreement were invalid was also rejected by the FullCourt.
 It found that the intention of the parties was to empower the AIRC to settle disputes which are “disputesover the application of the agreement”.
 The agreement provided for a “staged process” for resolving suchdisputes - a process which ended with resolution by a decision of the AIRC.
 The Full Court did not think itnecessary to determine whether the dispute resolution procedure might have a wider operation that would notinvolve the exercise of any power by the AIRC.

 The Full Court accepted Gordonstone’s final submission that any assumption of jurisdiction by the AIRC underthe dispute resolution procedures would be subject to and restricted bys 89A of the Act.
 It held that, when the AIRC exercises arbitral powers conferred on it by parties to a certifiedagreement, those powers are necessarily limited to the matters specified in s 89A(2) and (3).
-The Full Courtconsequently ordered that a writ of prohibition be issued to the AIRC prohibiting it from proceeding further in relation to notifications by the Union otherwise than on the basis that s 89A of the Act applies to thedetermination of those disputes.
+The Full Courtconsequently ordered that a writ of prohibition be issued to the AIRC prohibiting it from proceeding further in

 In this appeal the Full Court examined how the definition of “refugee” in the Convention Relating to the Statusof Refugees (“the Convention”) should be applied in cases arising from civil or clan warfare.
 In particular, theFull Court had to consider the approach of the House of Lords in Adan v Secretary of State for the HomeDepartment [1998] 2 WLR 702, which held that something over and above the risk of harm inherent in the civilor clan war must be shown in order to satisfy the Convention.